surfingoldelephant/PowerShell-Docs/reference/docs-conceptual/learn/experimental-features.md

 When enabled, this feature adds support for redirecting to the variable drive.
 This feature allows you to redirect data to a variable using the `variable:name` syntax.
-PowerShell inspects the target of the redirection and if it uses the variable provider it calls `Set-Variable` rather than `Out-File`.
+PowerShell inspects the target of the redirection and if it uses the Variable provider it calls `Set-Variable` rather than `Out-File`.

 The following example shows how to redirect the output of a command to a variable: